KristiGourlay/Insight/README.md

                       Before 1670
                       1670-1830
                       1830-1890
-                      1890-1910
+                      1890-1920
-                      1910-1945
+                      1920-1960
-                      1945-represent
+                      1960-represent

-By shifting the target dates 20-30 years earlier/later, I could make dates more reflective of the data.
+By shifting the target dates 20-30 years earlier/later, I could set targets more reflective of the data.

 # Text preparation